by Rebecca Borison

 Week 1—Relax (mostly).
 “A week is the perfect amount of time for summer decompression,” Chung says.
 “Have a discussion with your teen and agree to certain terms to make sure that he isn’t doing literally nothing for the whole week.”
 Get your teenager to help with chores and other tasks, but allow for plenty of free time, too.

 Week 2 and beyond—Get off the couch.
 After your teenager’s week of not doing much is up, get your teenager to find some meaningful way to spend the summer.
-Try some of Chung’s ideas:
+Try some of Chung’s summer vacation activities:

 If your teenager is struggling academically, summer can be a great time to brush up on skills or get extra help.
 Make sure it’s not more than a few hours a week (it is summer, after all), and offer an incentive to sweeten the deal.